-Colorado Native Plant Society Workshops are enjoyable learning experiences that include a lecture and hands-on interaction with plant material.
-Some workshops may also include a short field trip.
+The Colorado Native Plant Society workshops are exceptional learning experiences for professional and amateur botanists alike.
+If you enjoy identifying Colorado's flora and learning about its varied ecosystems, please join us!
+All workshops include a lecture and hands-on interaction with plant material.
+Some workshops also include a short field trip.
 Our presenters are industry professionals who have direct knowledge of their subjects and a desire to share it with others.

 In addition, individual chapters offer workshops and field trips.
 See the Chapter web pages for information.

 The registration fee for all workshops is $25 per session for members, payable at the time of registration.
 You can directly register for each CoNPS Workshop online using your PayPal account or any major credit card.
 If you would prefer to pay with a personal check made payable to “CoNPS”, please download the Workshop Registration Form, fill it out and mail it, along with your check, to CoNPS, c/o Linda Smith, 4057 Cottonwood Drive, Loveland CO 80538.
 Non-members must join CoNPS to register for a workshop.
 We hope you will join us and enjoy these workshops with us.
 Click for membership details.

 Each workshop has a limited number of seats —usually between 12 and 20, depending on location.
 Registrations are processed in the order received.
 If a workshop is already full, you will be notified, your check will not be deposited, and you will be added to the Wait List if that is what you desire.
 If a workshop is already listed as "Full," please contact Linda Smith at firstname.lastname@example.org and ask to be put on the Wait List.
 We often have cancellations and you will be called in the order you were placed on the list.

 If you choose to mail in your registration form, please contact Linda Smith to make sure there is room available.
 If you choose to register online, you don't need to do so.